Lisa S. Jones: Recent years (2019–present)

 Also in 2022, Jones was a speaker on video-in-email at MailCon.
 She was also featured in Emailexpert's series of "speaker showcases", with writer Nely Bonar describing her as a "digital marketing maven and a star speaker, with a track record of helping companies of all sizes use video in email."
 In November 2022, she was included in Thinkers360's list of the "175 Women B2B Thought Leaders You Should Follow in 2023", as well as a finalist for Women in Tech Network's Global Awards.

-In early 2023, Jones was listed among the "finest email mavens" by Uplers.
+That year, EyeMail was also given the Corporate Excellence Award given by the Staffordshire-based publication Corporate Vision.